Great Lakes Institute of Management PGPM Admissions 2026

 The fee structure of a DNB Haematology course depends on the type of institute and the location of the same.
 Generally, private institutes are comparatively more expensive than government institutes.
 The average fee of a DNB Haematology course is Rs.
 2 lakhs.

-The scope of DNB Haematology offers the students a promising future, there is always demand for doctors and surgeons for every treatment nowadays.
-After completing the DNB Haematology course, students can choose various career opportunities like Consultant, doctor, or surgeon at various government and Private Clinics and hospitals.
+The scope of DNB Haematology offers the students a promising future, as there is always demand for doctors and surgeons for every treatment nowadays.
+After completing the DNB Haematology course, students can choose various career opportunities such as Consultant, doctor, or surgeon at various government and Private Clinics and hospitals.
 The candidates can also go for further higher studies.

 Diplomate of National Board (DNB) in Haematology offers specific training in the diagnosis and treatment of conditions pertaining to blood and tissues that generate blood.
 DNB Haematology graduates can also work for pharmaceutical businesses, research institutes, and blood banks.

-The scope of the job as a hematologist is very high in India as well as abroad and it offers a promising future.
+The scope of the job as a haematologist is very high in India as well as abroad, and it offers a promising future.
 Doing this course will bring a lot of opportunities and chances.
 Various career opportunities after DNB Haematology are as follows:

 Job Profile | Description |